On the Dynamics of Invariant Graphs for Dissipative Twist Maps: Introduction

 Recent developments have expanded the theoretical framework to higher-dimensional settings. \cite{AHV} successfully generalized the concept of Birkhoff attractors to dissipative maps in higher dimensions, utilizing sophisticated symplectic topological methods for their analysis.
 Complementary to these advances, rigorous examinations of conformal symplectic systems and their invariant submanifolds have yielded additional insights into these dynamical structures \cite{AA,AF}.

-In this note, we focus on integrable two-parameter families of dissipative twist maps and investigate their dynamical properties under $C^r$ ($r \geq 1$) perturbations.
+In this note, we focus on two-parameter families of dissipative twist maps (see (\ref{Fp}) below) and investigate their dynamical properties under $C^r$ ($r \geq 1$) perturbations.
 Our main contributions are the following:

-\begin{itemize} \item We show the diversity of the dynamics on the invariant graphs.
+\begin{itemize} \item {\it Theorem \ref{M1} and \ref{Mt3}:} We show the diversity of the dynamics on the invariant graphs of perturbed two-parameter families.
 For any prescribed rotation number, invariant graphs persist under sufficiently small $C^r$ perturbations after appropriate parameter adjustments.
+However, for a fixed system, the rotation number of the invariant graph varies under small $C^r$ perturbations in a {\it generic} sense.

-\item We characterize the critical perturbation threshold for the existence and breakdown of invariant graphs in a precise sense.
+\item {\it Theorem \ref{M2}, \ref{M22} and \ref{M222}:} We characterize the critical perturbation threshold for the existence and breakdown of invariant graphs in a precise sense.
 When both normal hyperbolicity and perturbation size decay simultaneously, the persistence or destruction of invariant graphs depends on the ratio of their decay rates.
-This "critical" condition is quantified by the ratio.
+This {\it sharpness} is quantified by the ratio.

-\item While the classical normally hyperbolic invariant manifold (NHIM) theorem \cite[Page 52, Remark 2]{HPS} guarantees that $C^1$ invariant graphs persist under sufficiently small Lipschitz perturbations for $C^1$ normally hyperbolic systems, we construct a counterexample demonstrating the failure of this conclusion when both normal hyperbolicity and perturbation size diminish simultaneously.
+\item {\it Theorem \ref{M3}:} While the classical normally hyperbolic invariant manifold (NHIM) theorem \cite[Page 52, Remark 2]{HPS} guarantees that $C^1$ invariant graphs persist under sufficiently small Lipschitz perturbations for $C^1$ normally hyperbolic systems, we construct a counterexample demonstrating the {\it failure} of this conclusion when both normal hyperbolicity and perturbation size diminish simultaneously.

 \end{itemize}

 To state the main results in a more precise way, we need to introduce some notions and notations.
 We denote by $\T:=\R/\Z$. \begin{Definition}[Dissipative twist map of the cylinder] A {\it dissipative twist map} of the (infinite) cylinder is a $C^1$ diffeomorphism $f:\T \times \R \rightarrow \T \times \R $ that admits a lift $F:\R^{2}\rightarrow \R^2$, $F(x,y)=(X(x,y),Y(x,y))$, satisfying the following conditions: \begin{itemize} \item[(i)] ({\it Lift condition}) $F$ is isotopic to the identity; \item[(ii)] ({\it Twist condition}) The map $\psi:(x,y)\mapsto(x,X(x,y))$ is a diffeomorphism of $\R^2$; \item[(iii)] ({\it Dissipative condition}) There exist $\lambda_1,\lambda_2\in (0,1)$ such that for all $(x,y)\in \R^2$